Creating MCR Connections to SAP HANA Enterprise Cloud

 Local IP – Select the IP address assigned to the MCR from the drop-down list.

 Peer IP – Select the second available IP address assigned by the customer.

 Peer ASN – Enter the peer autonomous system number (ASN) assigned by SAP.
 For example, 65200 is HEC01.

 BGP Password – Optionally, specify a shared key to authenticate the BGP peer.
-You will need to use this key when you configure your BGP peer group in the Alibaba Console.
+You will need to use this key when you configure your BGP peer group in the SAP Console.
 The shared key length is from 1 to 25 characters.
 The key can include any of these characters: